‘WHAT WAS THAT?’ performed in the Werribee Park Mansion at night each weekend, is a roaming play that combines history, comedy and scary elements.

 As the Mansion is heritage listed, conservation of the Mansion and its surrounds is of utmost importance.
 Normal free movement within the building and the technical aspects of light and sound are challenging.
 It is a fine balance between keeping the risks to an absolute minimum and opening the doors to the public so we can get a glimpse of our Victorian past.
 Even though it is a very large house, it is filled with small spaces.
 We decided this play would involve only a small group of up to 26 guests.
 This enabled us to take them into the many restored rooms.
 A special part being allowed to have them sitting around the grand dining table (which is not permitted for the general public).

-Through regular workshops and fantastic input from my team, this play has evolved over the years.
+Through regular workshops and fantastic input from my team, this play has evolved over the years with my wonderful team of actors and backstage crew.
 Most the actors have been with me since 2003.
-Their talent, dedication, professionalism and sense of fun continues to amaze me.

 I am deeply thankful to Parks Victoria for giving me the opportunity to produce this play in this magnificent house.